NPARC Alliance Validation Archive

 Initial Conditions

 The initial flow conditions are the freestream conditions.
 WIND by default creates this.
-The Fortran program create2.f is used to create the initial restart file for NPARC.

 Computation Strategy